leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

 $('container').empty().append(html);
 ```

 Frustrated with the amount of labor, I decided to roll out my own and focus on simplicity.
-It's called [Transparency][4].

-In this blog post, I walk through some of the main design decisions and corresponding implementations.
+In this article, I walk through some of the main design decisions and corresponding implementation.

 ## No syntax, please!